 The clients are the devices that send the scanned images to the cloud.
 The cloud processes the image and returns a response with the text.

 The ICR approach is the most common today.
-The vendor has an opportunity to tune machine learning model without interaction to the single client and updating its software, it leads to the quality improvement over time.
+The vendor has an opportunity to tune the machine learning model without interaction to the single client and updating its software, it leads to the quality improvement over time.

 Unfortunately, client-server architecture requires the Internet connection for image transfer.
 This way data compression and encryption are critical as never before.